BGSpiegl/GCparagon/README.md

 GCparagon is a Python commandline tool for rapid calculation and correction of GC biases in WGS cfDNA datasets from liquid biopsy samples that takes fragment length into account.

+IMPORTANT: you are on the branch that contains the analysis results from the publication related to the EGAS00001006963 dataset.
+      Please switch over to the main branch if you want to download only the GCparagon GC bias correction code and not dozens of plots and tables!

 Floating point values are assigned to each fragment as weights which can either be read as 'GC'-tags from the alignments (enable tagged BAM writing using the `--output-bam` flag), or from one of the `<SAMPLE_ID>_gc_weights_*.gz` output gzipped text files that can be loaded in Python using the `numpy.loadtxt()` function or the